 What should you wear? – Our top picks

-During autumn the days get shorter and, before you know it, your daily commute will be carried out in the dark.
-Even if you manage to head out for a ride in the middle of the day, you can often still expect gloomy conditions.
-Which is why bike lights are so important.
+As the shorter days and longer nights draw in, you may find that your daily commute is carried out in the dark.
+Even if you manage to head out for a ride in the middle of the day, you can often still expect gloomy conditions, which is why bike lights are so important.

 Be safe, be seen: top bike light tips